copyrite/LwotcMinimalText/XComGame.md

 ## Fortify
 +20 defense until the start of your next turn.
-* Free action.
+* {% AP0 %}
 * {% COOLDOWN %}

 ## Full Kit
 Grenades in utility slots have +1 charges.
 * Applies to explosive and support grenades as well as Battle Scanners.
 * Extra grenades provided by Smoker and Flashbanger abilities do not get extra charges.
+* TODO: reword?

 ## Full Override
 Use your GREMLIN to shutdown or permanently control an enemy robot.
 Permanently controlled MECs that survive the mission become Resistance MECs.
-* Full Override hacks are a contest of the Hack and Hack Defense.
+* Success chance is based on a contest of your Hack and target's Hack Defense.
 * Greater Shutdown stuns the target for 6 actions.
-* Master Enemy permanently controls the target and grants it a stat bonus.
+* Master Enemy permanently controls the target and gives it a stat bonus.
 If it is a MEC and it survives, it will become a Resistance MEC in the mission region.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * {% CHARGES %}
 * Failed attempts do not consume charges.
+* {% COOLDOWN %}

 ## Full Throttle
-You gain a stackable Full Throttle buff when you kill an enemy. +3 mobility per stack.
-Stacks have an independent duration of 2 turns.
+You gain a stack of Full Throttle when you kill an enemy. +3 mobility per stack.
+Each stack has a 2 turn duration.

 ## Ghost
 Raise a Ghost from the body of a fallen humanoid.
 The Ghost expires when it loses all Focus.
 Costs 2 Focus.
 * Ghosts are copies of yourself.
 It starts with your Focus level minus 1, and its Rend consumes 1 Focus.
 * Ghost must be cast on the corpse of a humanoid enemy, and cannot be cast on the same corpse twice.
 * {% COOLDOWN %}
 * Ghosts cannot gain following abilities: Volt, Shield bash, Shield abilities, Deflect, Reflect, Solace, Void Conduit, Bladestorm, Apotheosis, Superior Aptitude, Ionic Storm and Sustain.
-What can they even gain?
+* TODO: Which abilities can they even gain?

 ## Ghost Grenade
 Throw a specialized smoke grenade to conceal a squad member in line of sight.
 * Does not use grenade targeting and only conceals a single unit.
 * Produces a smoke cloud centered at the target. +20 Defense to units in Ghost Grenade smoke.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * {% CHARGES %}
 * Cannot be used while concealed.
 * Cannot target civilians.

 ## Ghostwalker
-Activate to reduce enemy detection radius against you by almost 25% for 2 turn(s).
+Reduce your detection range almost 25% for 2 turn(s).
 * Does not apply to ADVENT security towers.
 * {% COOLDOWN %}
-* Free action.
-* This ability also grants a small reduction in this soldier's impact on infiltration times.
+* {% AP0 %}
+* TODO: You gain infiltration bonuses.
+How do they work?

 ## Grapple
 Deploy a grappling hook to move to an elevated position.
-* Free action.
+* {% AP0 %}
 * {% COOLDOWN %}

 ## Grazing Fire